-Dale D. Johnson, 63, became President, Worldwide Contractor Equipment Division in February 2017.
+Dale D. Johnson, 64, became President, Worldwide Contractor Equipment Division in February 2017.
 From April 2001 through January 2017, he served as Vice President and General Manager, Contractor Equipment Division.
 From January 2000 through March 2001, he served as President and Chief Operating Officer.
 From December 1996 to January 2000, he was Vice President, Contractor Equipment Division.
-Prior to becoming the Director of Marketing, Contractor Equipment Division in June 1996, he held various marketing and sales positions in the Contractor Equipment Division and the Industrial Equipment Division.
+Prior to becoming Director of Marketing, Contractor Equipment Division in June 1996, he held various marketing and sales positions in the Contractor Equipment Division and the Industrial Equipment Division.
 He joined the Company in 1976.

-Jeffrey P. Johnson, 58, became Vice President and General Manager, EMEA in January 2013.
+Jeffrey P. Johnson, 59, became President, New Ventures in December 2018.
+From June 2018 to December 2018 he was President, EMEA.
+He served as Vice President and General Manager, EMEA from January 2013 to June 2018.
 From February 2008 to December 2012 he was Vice President and General Manager, Asia Pacific.
 He served as Director of Sales and Marketing, Applied Fluid Technologies Division, from June 2006 until February 2008.
 Prior to joining Graco, he held various sales and marketing positions, including, most recently, President of Johnson Krumwiede Roads, a full-service advertising agency, and European sales manager at General Motors Corp.
 He joined the Company in 2006.

-David M. Lowe, 62, became Executive Vice President, Industrial Products Division in April 2012.
+David M. Lowe, 63, became President, Worldwide Industrial Products Division in June 2018.
+From April 2012 to June 2018 he was Executive Vice President, Industrial Products Division.
 From February 2005 to April 2012, he was Vice President and General Manager, Industrial Products Division.
 He was Vice President and General Manager, European Operations from September 1999 to February 2005.
 Prior to becoming Vice President, Lubrication Equipment Division in December 1996, he was Treasurer.
 Mr. Lowe joined the Company in 1995.

-Bernard J. Moreau, 57, became Vice President and General Manager, South and Central America in January 2013.
+Bernard J. Moreau, 58, became President, South and Central America in June 2018.
+He was Vice President and General Manager, South and Central America from January 2013 to June 2018.
 From November 2003 to December 2012, he was Sales and Marketing Director, EMEA, Industrial/Automotive Equipment Division.
 From January 1997 to October 2003, he was Sales Manager, Middle East, Africa and East Europe.
 Prior to 1997, he worked in various Graco sales engineering and sales management positions, mainly to support Middle East, Africa and southern Europe territories.
-He joined the Company in 1985.
+Mr. Moreau joined the Company in 1985.

-Peter J. O'Shea, 53, became Vice President and General Manager, Lubrication Equipment Division in January 2016.
+Peter J. O'Shea, 54, became President, Worldwide Lubrication Equipment Division in June 2018.
+He was Vice President and General Manager, Lubrication Equipment Division from January 2016 to June 2018.
 From January 2013 to December 2015, he was Vice President and General Manager, Asia Pacific.
 From January 2012 until December 2012, he was Director of Sales and Marketing, Industrial Products Division, and from 2008 to 2012, he was Director of Sales and Marketing, Industrial Products Division and Applied Fluid Technologies Division.
-He was Country Manager, Australia - New Zealand from 2005 to 2008, and from 2002 to 2005 he served as Business Development Manager, Australia - New Zealand.
-Prior to becoming Business Development Manager, Australia - New Zealand, he worked in various Graco sales management positions.
+He was Country Manager, Australia - New Zealand from 2005 to 2008, and from 2002 to 2005 he served as Business Development Manager, Australia - New Zealand, he worked in various Graco sales management positions.
 Mr. O'Shea joined the Company in 1995.